 The Fraud and Waste Hotline empowers all members of the public and City of Hamilton employees to enable the City of Hamilton to operate with a high level of honesty and integrity.
 The Fraud and Waste Hotline provides City of Hamilton employees, contractors, vendors, and members of the public a convenient, confidential, and anonymous way to report suspicion or proof of wrongdoing.
 Wrongdoing is defined as any activity that could be illegal, dishonest, wasteful or violates a City of Hamilton policy.

-The Fraud & Waste Hotline is managed by the Office of the City Auditor, an independent and objective office that is accountable to Council.
-The Office will review and assess each report and, if necessary, launch an investigation.
-An appropriate, objective and impartial assessment is conducted, regardless of the alleged wrongdoer's position, title, and length of service or the relationship with the City of any party who might be involved in such an assessment and investigation.
+The Fraud and Waste Hotline is managed by the Office of the City Auditor, an independent and objective office accountable to Council.
+The Office of the City Auditor reviews and assesses each report to ensure it was made in good faith and if necessary, launch an investigation.
+The Office of the City Auditor conducts an objective and impartial assessment of each report, regardless of the alleged wrongdoer's position, title, length of service, relationship with the City.

 Confidential and anonymous